 Over the past decade, there’s been an increased interest in modafinil as a treatment for ADHD.
 It’s often preferred over alternatives because it’s less likely to result in tolerance and addiction.

 Is modafinil effective for treating ADHD?
-How do I get started?
+How does it work?

 What is ADHD?

-ADHD is characterized by symptoms involving an inability to pay attention, impulsive behavior, and hyperactivity.
+ADHD is characterized by symptoms involving difficulty paying attention, impulsive behavior, and hyperactivity.
 It’s a common condition in children and can sometimes extend into adulthood.

-According to one study, roughly 6% of children suffer from ADHD .
+According to one study, roughly 6% of children have ADHD .

-This disorder is complicated and there are many factors that might cause the condition.
+This disorder is complicated, and many factors might cause the condition.

 There is a major genetic component to ADHD.
 In 75–91% of cases of ADHD, a familial or genetic connection can be easily identified. .

-A recent study compared the genes of ADHD sufferers to look at dopamine function .
+A recent study compared the genes of people with ADHD to look at dopamine function .

 - DAT1 (Dopamine transporter gene)